Not everyone wears the uniform

-Holger Kehrer, 86th Civil Engineer Squadron, engineering flight programs specialist, is recognized as Airlifter of the Week at Ramstein Air Base Germany, Feb.
-4, 2021, for his outstanding contributions toward housing and development projects.
-(U.S. Air Force photo by Airman 1st Class Manuel G. Zamora)
+The 86th Airlift Wing recognized Holger Kehrer, 86th Civil Engineer Squadron, engineering flight programs specialist, as Airlifter of the Week for his outstanding contributions toward housing and development projects.

+Kehrer started working with the U.S. Air Force on Ramstein in 2004 and has been involved with the development and funding approval of multiple projects.

+“Normally [uniformed] Airmen are awarded, but without Mr. Kehrer’s work, not a building on Ramstein comes into existence,” said Lt.
+Col. Alexis Johnson, 86th Civil Engineer Squadron commander.
+“One example of his achievements is providing a clean site for construction of Ramstein’s Middle School.
+Kehrer developed a demolition project of 13 military family housing stairwells on base to provide the clean construction site.

 |Date Taken: